jacky-htg/user-service/README.md

 # user-service
 user service using grpc go, postgresql and redis.
 The service is designed to be accessed by the internal network so that the grpc connection used is an insecure connection.
+This service is part of ERP Microservices.

 ## Get Started
 - git clone git@github.com:jacky-htg/user-service.git